dn-scribe/talmud-book/README.md

    - Applies RTL (right-to-left) text direction via CSS
    - Generates separate CSS classes for each commentary with custom styling
    - Each page is a `<div class="page">` with automatic page breaks
+   - Two layout modes available:
+     - **Optimize** (default): Groups segments in batches, all Talmud text first, then all commentaries
+     - **Text-commentaries**: Traditional inline layout with each segment followed by its commentaries

 3. **PDF Rendering with Playwright**:
    - Writes HTML to temporary file (`temp_talmud.html`)